 Does a Boat Bill of Sale Have To Be Notarized in Iowa?

-An Iowa boat bill of sale usually needs to be notarized to register a vessel.
+An Iowa boat bill of sale must be notarized to register a vessel.

 Below, you can download our free Iowa boat bill of sale template in PDF or Word format: